jbsimple/simple-patches/readme.md

 - On product and item pages; CSS fix for image box being too small.
 - On product and item pages; CSS fix for images inside upload box not wrapping properly.
 - On product and item pages; CSS fix for activity log where the color of the name is dark even when the page is in dark mode.
+- On product and item pages; Fix to show metadata update name in activity log.
 - On item pages; CSS fix to have the inventory tab larger so you can see more.
 - On listing page; A warning for when the GTIN is invalid and needs to be regenerated before going to the last step.
 - On listing page; A warning for when the GTIN is changed to remind the user to replace the old label with a new one.